dollodart/legbib/readme.md

 Therefore, explanatory parentheticals are also not part of the bibliography entry for a source.

-It is standard to include page number in a position which is after the volume of the reporter and before the venue and year in a citation to caselaw.
+It is standard to include page number in a position which is after the page in the reporter and before the venue and year in a citation to caselaw.
 This may be to do with the fact that the paranthetical giving the venue and year is not considered necessary for the citation, just as an explanatory paranthetical is not necessary.
 It isn't possible to use the page in the middle of the